 We are thus interested in how large the off-diagonality is, depending on the total evolution time, and how the magnitude of the off-diagonal coefficients depends on the energy difference $\abs{E^f_i - E^f_j}$.
 Examining the coefficients $c_{ij}$ individually is not feasible due to the exponential size of the Hilbert space.
 Instead, we probe how the off-diagonal coefficients collectively depend on the difference between their eigenstate energies through the \emph{binned off-diagonality} (BOD)

 where the sum is taken over a finite energy window of width $2\delta$.
+The window $\delta$ is chosen to balance statistical sampling and resolution, being large enough to include many eigenstate energy differences while remaining small enough to resolve the dependence of the BOD on the energy difference $\omega$.
 We normalize by the purity $\Tr(\rhoadi^2)$, to ensure $0\leq \mathrm{BOD}\leq 1$ and allow for comparison between different system sizes.
 The BOD can be computed directly from exact diagonalization (ED) calculations or, approximately, using filter techniques~\cite{Lu_2021}.
 In the latter case, instead of a top-hat energy window of width $2\delta$, a Gaussian of a standard deviation $\delta$ is used (see \cref{app:filter} for the derivation and more details).

 A simpler quantity that probes off-diagonality is the \emph{commutator off-diagonality} (COD), defined as

 COD assigns a single value characterizing how off-diagonal a given state is.
 Like BOD, COD is normalized by the purity.
 However, it retains a system size $N$ dependence that we quantify in the next section.